adamhatton/quizle/README.md

 - axios - this is used to manage the calls to the database.
 It is used in order to simplify the API requests, as well as the fact that it includes interceptors for refreshing JSON Web Tokens which the site uses.
 - react-bootstrap - this is used extensively to manage the layout and styling of the website.
 I am familiar with standard bootstrap so I chose to use this library to help implement the design of the site.
 The library makes it easy to create and use standard interface elements that are responsive as well as having useful styling classes to make arranging layouts simpler.
-- jwt-decode - this is used to help with remove requests to refresh an access token for logged out users.
+- jwt-decode - this is used to help remove requests to refresh an access token for logged out users.
 It enables the refresh token to be decoded so that a timestamp can be put in local storage, if a timestamp does not exist in the user's local storage then access refresh requests will not be made.
 - infinite-scroll-component - this is used to enable infinite scrolling on the QuizTile components and on comments.
 Infinite scrolling is a standard feature of today's user experience and this component makes it very easy to implement which is why it has been included.
 - react-router-dom - this library makes it easy to manage the site navigation without needing to refresh the page and so has been used to provide a quick and responsive user experience.